Note from 2023!

 Respect their intelligence.
 Give em the authority to do the job they've been given.

 Respect their intelligence.
 No silly team building exercises.
-They stopped going on treasure hunts are in grade school.
+They stopped going on treasure hunts in grade school.
 Instead, give the team a real problem, real authority to solve the problem, and real compensation as a team when they solve it.
 They're smart enough to do the rest.

 You hire your employees to be smart.
 Treat them accordingly!

 It's simple really.
 Now that total obsolescence happens every couple years, hire based on an ability to simultaneously learn and do.
-Then create an atmosphere where they can happily do just that, and they're rewarded for it on a timely basis.
+Then create an atmosphere where they can happily do just that, and where they're rewarded for it on a timely basis.

 Higher Education is about to come full-circle.
 Time was students learned only generalist core skills inside the ivy.
 By the 1970's, it was obvious generalist education wasn't preparing them for the jobs of the day, so colleges and universities responded by teaching technology.
 Now that the student's third year technology courses are obsolete diploma day, colleges and universities must respond again.
 Today's higher education focus must be on learning to learn, and on generalist core skills.